-Outcome 1 Identify own strengths and develop areas for growth Is aware of own strengths and weaknesses Is open to improvement and growth opportunities Is able to propose activities according to own interests and talents Is willing to participate in different activities Is able to undertake a thoughtful self- evaluation Is able to see themselves as individuals with various abilities and skills, some more developed than others Outcome 2 Demonstrate that challenges have been undertaken, developing new skills in the process Participates in an experience that demands an appropriate personal challenge; this could be with new or familiar experiences Is willing to become involved in unfamiliar environments and situations Acquires new skills and abilities Increases expertise in an established area Shows newly acquired or developed skills or increased expertise in an established area Outcome 3 Demonstrate how to initiate and plan a CAS experience Is able to articulate the CAS stages including investigation, preparation, action, reflection (ongoing) and demonstration, moving from conceiving an idea to carrying out a plan for a CAS experience or series of CAS experiences Outcome 4 Show commitment to and perseverance in CAS experiences Demonstrate how to initiate and plan a CAS experience Demonstrates regular involvement and active engagement with CAS experiences and CAS project Is able to foresee potential challenges to the initial plan and consider valid alternatives and contingencies Demonstrates adaptability to uncertainties and changes Gets involved in long-term CAS experiences and CAS project
+Outcome 1 Identify own strengths and develop areas for growth ▶ Is aware of own strengths and weaknesses. ▶ Is open to improvement and growth opportunities. ▶ Is able to propose activities according to own interests and talents. ▶ Is willing to participate in different activities. ▶ Is able to undertake a thoughtful self-evaluation. ▶ Is able to see themselves as individuals with various abilities and skills, some more developed than others.
+Outcome 2 Demonstrate that challenges have been undertaken, developing new skills in the process ▶ Participates in an experience that demands an appropriate personal challenge; this could be with new or familiar experiences. ▶ Is willing to become involved in unfamiliar environments and situations. ▶ Acquires new skills and abilities. ▶ Increases expertise in an established area. ▶ Shows newly acquired or developed skills or increased expertise in an established area.
+Outcome 3 Demonstrate how to initiate and plan a CAS experience ▶ Is able to articulate the CAS stages including investigation, preparation, action, reflection (ongoing) and demonstration, moving from conceiving an idea to carrying out a plan for a CAS experience or series of CAS experiences.
+Outcome 4 Show commitment to and perseverance in CAS experiences.
+Demonstrate how to initiate and plan a CAS experience ▶ Demonstrates regular involvement and active engagement with CAS experiences and CAS project. ▶ Is able to foresee potential challenges to the initial plan and consider valid alternatives and contingencies. ▶ Demonstrates adaptability to uncertainties and changes. ▶ Gets involved in long-term CAS experiences and CAS project.

-Outcome 5 the skills and recognize the benefits of working collaboratively The ethics of choices and actions Listens respectfully to proposals from peers Is willing to take on different roles within a team Shows respect for different points of view and ideas Makes valuable contributions Is responsible for participating in the group Readily assists others Is able to identify, demonstrate and discuss critically the benefits and challenges of collaboration gained through CAS experiences Outcome 6 Demonstrate engagement with issues of global significance Recognizes the global implications of local issues Is able to identify global issues in the local or national community Shows awareness of issues of global importance and takes concrete and appropriate actions in response to them either locally, nationally or internationally Gets involved in CAS projects addressing global issues in a local, national or international context Develops awareness and responsibility towards a shared humanity Outcome 7 Recognize and consider the ethics of choices and actions Recognises ethical issues Is able to explain the social influences on one's ethical identity Takes into account cultural context when making a plan or ethical decision Identifies what is needed to know in order to make an ethical decision Articulates ethical principles and approaches to ethical decisions Shows accountability for choices and actions Is aware of the consequences of choices and actions regarding self, others involved and the community Integrates the process of reflection when facing an ethical decision Shows awareness of the potential and varied consequences of choices and actions in planning and carrying out CAS experiences
+Demonstrate the skills ▶ The ethics of choices and actions.
+Outcome 5 ▶ Listens respectfully to proposals from and recognise the benefits of working ▶ Is willing to take on different roles within a collaboratively ▶ Shows respect for different points of view and ideas. ▶ Makes valuable contributions. ▶ Is responsible for participating in the group. ▶ Readily assists others. ▶ Is able to identify, demonstrate and discuss critically the benefits and challenges of collaboration gained through CAS experiences.
+Demonstrate Recognises the global implications of local Outcome 6 issues. engagement with ▶ Is able to identify global issues in the local issues of global or national community. significance ► Shows awareness of issues of global importance and takes concrete and appropriate actions in response to them either locally, nationally or internationally. ► Gets involved in CAS projects addressing global issues in a local, national or international context. ▶ Develops awareness and responsibility towards a shared humanity. ► Recognises ethical issues.
+Recognise and Outcome 7 ▶ Is able to explain the social influences on consider the ethics of one's ethical identity. choices and actions ▶ Takes into account cultural context when making a plan or ethical decision. ▶ Identifies what is needed to know in order to make an ethical decision. ► Articulates ethical principles and approaches to ethical decisions. ► Shows accountability for choices and ▶ Is aware of the consequences of choices and actions regarding self, others involved and the community. ▶ Integrates the process of reflection when facing an ethical decision. ▶ Shows awareness of the potential and varied consequences of choices and actions in planning and carrying out CAS experiences.

-Learning outcome 6
+20. Learning Outcome 6